-The SSN Group comprises three entities: SSN Non-Profit Company (NPC), SSN Pty Ltd and SSN Trust.
-The NPC is the primary vehicle for delivering the bulk of SSN’s work.
+The SSN Group comprises two entities: SSN Non-Profit Company (NPC) and SSN Pty Ltd. The NPC is the primary vehicle for delivering the bulk of SSN’s work.
 This legal structure gives us the flexibility to collaborate with a variety of partners and entities.

 In 2011, SSN converted from a section 21 company to a non-profit company and adopted a new Memorandum of Incorporation (MoI), consistent with the 2008 Companies Act.
 In accordance with its MoI, SSN NPC’s Directors are accountable to Associates.
 SSN NPC has Public Benefit Organisation status that entitles it to tax exemptions as stipulated under the (South African) Income Tax Act (Act 58 of 1962 as amended).